-mode, Live View shooting is not possible. - In the <TM> and <ॐ> shooting modes, the shooting area will be smaller than with other shooting modes. - During Live View shooting, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components.
+- In the <TM> and < ॐ> shooting modes, the shooting area will be smaller than with other shooting modes. - Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components.